fw-ai-external/aiml/cline_docs/activeContext.md

 - Potential optimization strategies for the element system
 - Implementation of validation scripts for enforcing build and test integrity
 - Balancing real implementations vs. minimal mocks in test strategies
+- Data validation strategy: how to balance type safety with flexibility in the datamodel
+- Document-based scoping: ensuring proper variable access based on the hierarchical structure of states and datamodels